stephabkru/xlsx2skos/README.md

 # xlsx2skos
-Converter from xlsx to skis on python
+Converter from xlsx to skos on python